-In severe or extreme weather conditions the RSE system might not work until the temperature is within the operating range.
-The operating range for the RSE system is above $-4^{\circ}F$ ($-20^{\circ}C$) or below $140^{\circ}F$ ($60^{\circ}C$).
+In severe or extreme weather conditions the RSE system may or may not work until the temperature is within the operating range.
+The operating range for the RSE system is above -4°F (-20°C) or below 140°F (60°C).
 If the temperature of your vehicle is outside of this range, heat or cool the vehicle until the temperature is within the operating range of the RSE system.